Octo8080X/fresh-session/README.md

 ## cookie session based on Redis

-In addition to JWT, values can be stored in Redis.
+In addition to storing session data in cookies, values can be stored in Redis.

 ```ts
 import { redisSession } from "fresh-session/mod.ts";